rehierl/abstract-properties/16-x-tree-encodings/16-0-sequence-based/_sequences.md

-- sequence-base tree encodings
+- sequence-based tree encodings
+- howto store non-linear orders using sequences

 from a sequences to orders
-- elements will have to be repeated in order to define non-linar orders using sequences
+- in order to correspond with non-linear orders, sequences must hold elements repeatedly
-- a sequence can thus only define the structure, it can not hold the elements itself - provided externally
+- in regards to non-linear orders, a sequence can only define the structure, but not the actual elements - aka. the nodes/vertices in the order
+- these nodes must be provided externally
+- that is, the elements in a sequence can only be used to define the non-linear structure

+references
-- consequently, references of some sort are required to map elements onto the structure that is defined
+- references of some sort can be used to map the elements onto the structure that is defined
 - using unique id/index values as the elements of that sequence has the same issue as directly storing the elements themselves inside of the remaining sequence